Kathua: Climate

-In addition to gardens and canals, the district of Kathua also contains historical landmarks such as Jasrota Fort, Jasmergarh Fort and Bhadu Fort.

 Transport

 Kathua is 80 km away from Jammu city and 120 km from Katra.
 Interstate and Intrastate road transport is easily accessible due to the close proximity to NH44.
 Jammu Airport is the nearest major airport with regular flights.
 The town is connected by Indian railways to all major cities of India.
 Intra-district transport is also easily available for travelling within the town and surrounding areas.